 Mormon interest in the railroad predated the completion of the transcontinental railroad.
 In 1847, some of the original Mormon migrants to Utah thought about what route would be best for future rail lines as they journeyed to the Great Basin.
-Forever a pragmatist, Utah’s first territorial Governor and President of the LDS Church, Brigham Young strongly recommended to the United States Congress that SLC be the meeting place for the transcontinental railroad.
-On January 31, 1854, he sent a letter to Thomas Kane who lived in Philadelphia, one of the LDS Church’s most ardent eastern friends, to tell him that the SLC was “the natural great Central Depot to Southern California and Oregon” and the “natural diverging point or crossing place.”
+Forever a pragmatist, Utah’s first territorial Governor and President of the LDS Church, Brigham Young strongly recommended to the United States Congress that Salt Lake City be the meeting place for the transcontinental railroad.
+On January 31, 1854, he sent a letter to Thomas Kane who lived in Philadelphia, one of the LDS Church’s most ardent eastern friends, to tell him that Salt Lake City was “the natural great Central Depot to Southern California and Oregon” and the “natural diverging point or crossing place.”
 Essentially, Young believed Utah was the “crossroads of the West.”

 Up until 1868, Young and the Utah Territorial Legislature continued to lobby to make the city as the intersection point between the eastern and western United States.
-That year it became clear however, that the railroad would not meet in SLC but instead would connect at Promontory Summit, Box Elder County, on the barren edge of the Great Salt Lake.
-May 10, 1869, the eastern and western lines of the world’s first transcontinental railroad met beyond SLC.
+That year it became clear however, that the railroad would not meet in Salt Lake City but instead would connect at Promontory Summit, Box Elder County, on the barren edge of the Great Salt Lake.
+May 10, 1869, the eastern and western lines of the world’s first transcontinental railroad met beyond Salt Lake City.
 However, by year’s end it was transferred to Ogden soon to become known as “Junction City.”

 Members of the American press and some United States congressmen believed, or at least hoped, that the transcontinental railroad would either aid in the demise of or at least dilute the influence of the isolation loving, polygamist practicing Mormons.
 Brigham Young and the LDS Church’s hierarchy, however, had different plans and a different response to the coming railroad.
-As historian Brigham D. Madsen explained in his book, Corinne: The Gentile Capital of Utah, nineteenth century Mormons characterized SLC and its Pioneer Park Neighborhood as a community free from the vices that they believed plagued cities throughout the country (1980, p.
-3).
-The ideas about SLC’s potential are best expressed in a sermon Brigham Young delivered in the Salt Lake Tabernacle and recorded by a stenographer on October 8, 1868.
+As historian Brigham D. Madsen explained in his book, Corinne: The Gentile Capital of Utah, nineteenth century Mormons characterized Salt Lake City and its Pioneer Park Neighborhood as a community free from the vices that they believed plagued cities throughout the country (1980, page 3).
+The ideas about Salt Lake City’s potential are best expressed in a sermon Brigham Young delivered in the Salt Lake Tabernacle and recorded by a stenographer on October 8, 1868.
 On that day, Brigham Young explained how Mormon society would prepare culturally and particularly economically for the coming of the railroad:

 For Young and his cadre of church leaders, the railroad, if managed by a Mormon “civilization,” would aid in the development of an ideal society.
 Furthermore, if Mormons maintained its leadership, Utah would continue to be free from crime and all kinds of debauchery.
 Finally, the technological advances that the railroads ushered in would expedite the solidification of Young’s idealized Mormon civilization.

-Young wanted SLC to become a western city upon a hill.
+Young wanted Salt Lake City to become a western city upon a hill.
 What the railroad did unequivocally was to allow for an expansion of mechanical, steam, and hydro-based innovations in the territory.
 These technologies influenced Utah’s cultural, economic, and social landscapes, especially on the west side.
 Thousands of migrants and immigrants arrived by train and found work in Utah’s newly industrialized cities and hamlets.
-In the middle of all of this was the Pioneer Park neighborhood, which was the first and the largest of the many interconnected, industry related, ethnic enclaves that spread across Utah and the Intermountain West.
+In the middle of all of this was the Pioneer Park neighborhood, which was the first and the largest of the many interconnected, industry-related, ethnic enclaves that spread across Utah and the Intermountain West.

 The arrival of American and international immigrants to Utah also meant dramatic changes to social structure.
 Many territorial citizens perceived the influx of new migrants as “strangers,” while overlooking the fact that they, themselves, were also recent arrivals to the area.
-A history of the SLC Police Department explains that territorial citizens concluded that the “tracks” brought a “new wave of strangers.”
+A history of the Salt Lake City Police Department explains that territorial citizens concluded that the “tracks” brought a “new wave of strangers.”
 These strangers, the history continues, did not take kindly to the previously existing “blue laws” or statutes that prohibited illegal entertainments.
 This included dancing and drinking after curfew and on Sundays.
-Early police records highlight that the new arrivals made “concerted efforts” to “eliminate such laws” hoping to alter cultural expectations to align with their not so Mormon lifestyles.
+Early police records highlight that the new arrivals made “concerted efforts” to “eliminate such laws” hoping to alter cultural expectations to align with their not-so-Mormon lifestyles.